-Protect the logger.
+- Protect the logger.
 This logger can be damaged by shock.
 Always handle the top end and sensor end with care.
 The sensors may lose their calibrated accuracy or can be damaged if dropped.
-Use proper packaging when transporting or shipping the logger.

-Important: Do not attempt to open the sensor end housing!
+Use proper packaging when transporting or shipping the logger. - Important: Do not attempt to open the sensor end housing!
 Unscrewing the nose cone of the sensor end will cause serious damage to the pressure sensor and logger electronics.
 There are no user serviceable parts inside the sensor end.
-Contact Onset Technical Support if the sensor end requires servicing.

-- Periodically inspect the logger for biofouling.
+Contact Onset Technical Support if the sensor end requires servicing. - Periodically inspect the logger for biofouling.
 Biological growth on the face of the pressure sensor will impact the pressure sensor's accuracy.
 Organisms that grow inside the sensor nose cone and on the sensor itself can interfere with the sensor's operation and eventually make the sensor unusable.
 If the deployment area is prone to biofouling, check the logger periodically for marine growth. - Be careful of solvents.
 Check a materials-compatibility chart against the wetted materials listed in the Specifications table before deploying the logger in locations where untested solvents are present.
 The logger has Viton and Buna-N O-rings, which are sensitive to polar solvents (acetone, ketone), ammonia, chlorine, and brake fluids.
-The sensor is housed in an acetal end cap.
-Acetal is resistant to most solvents, fuels, and lubricants.